-Cuba has certainly been a ‘hot’ destination; especially during the last years of the Obama administration.
-With the thawing of diplomatic relations and resumption of direct American scheduled flights, demand surged.
-However, these friendlier relations have been rolled back by the Trump administration and it’s still classed as a ‘sanctioned’ country.
+Cuba has certainly been a ‘hot’ destination for Discover Travel clients over the last decade, especially during the last years of the Obama administration.
+During the thawing of diplomatic relations and resumption of direct American scheduled flights, demand surged.
+However, these friendlier relations have been rolled back by the Trump administration and it’s still classed as a ‘sanctioned’ country under Biden.
 There is plenty of confusion on how to get there as it’s not quite as straightforward as other destinations.

 Can I travel direct from the USA?

 Not really!
 There are direct scheduled flights from the USA to Havana, but you probably won’t meet the criteria so we don’t recommend it.
 Furthermore, you need to be aware of the issues facing travellers to Cuba who wish to visit the US afterwards.

 The U.S. Department of State designated Cuba as a State Sponsor of Terrorism (SST) on January 12, 2021.
 With limited exceptions, a traveller who is found to have visited Cuba on or after this date is not eligible for travel under the Visa Waiver Program (VWP) using an Electronic System for Travel Authorization (ESTA) and must apply for a visa to travel to the United States.
 Ineligibility for an ESTA is not a bar to travel to the United States.
 Individuals who are not eligible to travel under the VWP may apply for a visa at any U.S. embassy or consulate.

 CUBAN TOURIST CARDS For entry via any other country than the USA, you will need a Cuban tourist card which is green in colour.

 This has traditionally been the most cost-effective way to get from NZ to Cuba.
 You can fly from NZ via San Francisco or Houston to either Mexico City or Cancun.